 - Brush your hair back into a high ponytail at the back of the head, secure with an elastic, and add some gel to control flyaways.

 - Add some hairspray for a bit of oomph and volume.

-Alicia Keys' slicked-back pouf is similar to the high pony from look #19; only it's not a ponytail.
+Yara Shahidi's slicked-back ponytail is similar to the high pony from look #19, only it sits lower on the back of the neck.
 Slick back the hair at the crown of your head with gel, brush through, and leave the rest loose and curly.
-Affix with bobby pins to keep the style in place.
+Affix with bobby pins or an elastic to keep the style in place.

 Weave a scarf through your braid for an instant upgrade.
-Follow this Kristin Ess tutorial for best results (swipe right on the photo to see the video):
+Follow this Kristin Ess tutorial for best results:

 - Take your scarf of choice, making sure that it's not too thick.
 Fold it in half and use an invisible hair elastic to create a small loop.

 - Start at the crown of the head, slipping a piece of hair through the loop and tightening the scarf to keep it in place.

 - Then, braid the hair along one side, incorporating the scarf as you would a third section of hair and working down the crown of the head.